Using the Time Tool

 4. Click OK to close the Add Time Component dialog box.

-6. Distress call Confirmed
+7. Distress call Confirmed

-Inserting a helicopter preparation time
+Inserting the helicopter's preparation time

 1. Return to the Time Tool.